 Once you admit your goal, the next step is to commit to it.
 Tell a friend, a spouse, your business partner, or your coach or advisor.
 Once you make the decision to commit to the goal, you leave the uncertainty behind, boost your happiness, and can proceed knowing what you’re focused on.

-On “reverse engineering,” getting help, sticking with a plan, and being flexible
+On “reverse engineering,” getting help, sticking with a plan, and being flexible to achieve your goal

 Whether you’re building a house, starting a business, trying to achieve a retirement number or a time for a race, you can reverse engineer what you need to do to go from where you are now to where you want to be.
 The problem is some people don’t really know how to create those plans.
 If you’re trying to build a house, you’re probably not going to do the architecture plans yourself.
 You probably don’t know all the steps and the pitfalls to avoid to build a solid structure.
 You’re going to hire professional help.
 If you’re doing a triathlon or pursuing a financial goal, your knowledge may get you part way there, but oftentimes it is having a coach or an advisor who can help you stick to your plan that makes the difference in succeeding.